 We love to use the instant pot for boiling eggs.
 It does a fantastic job every single time.
 Even with farm fresh eggs, If you have ever tried to boil farm fresh eggs, you know, those shells do not come off.
 There is something magical that the steam does that makes the shells come off so easily.

-Our method for boiling eggs in the Instant Pot in a RV.
+Perfect Eggs in the Instant Pot in a RV